iterative/dvc.org/static/docs/commands-reference/remote_add.md

 ## Description

 `name` and `url` are required. `url` specifies a location to store your data.
-It could be S3 path, SSH path, Azure, Google cloud, local directory, etc - see more examples below.
+It could be S3 path, SSH path, Azure, Google cloud, Aliyun OSS local directory, etc - see more examples below.
 If `url` is a local relative path, it will be resolved relative to the current directory and saved to config relative to the config file location (see LOCAL example below).
 Whenever possible DVC will create a remote